-Tenant unions that pursue litigation as a strategy may have a decisionmaking structure imposed on them by civil procedure or attorney ethics.
+Tenant unions that pursue litigation as a strategy may have a decision-making structure imposed on them by civil procedure or attorney ethics.
 One of the most developed areas acknowledging the rights of tenant unions in court is in the question of standing.
-Judges across the country have assessed whether a suit brought in the name of a tenant association rather than its individual members can be maintained.209 Tenant unions are not generally able to bring individual claims specific to a single apartment, but their standing may be recognized when bringing claims related to an overall housing development, as with the Marrero Tenants Organization.
+Judges across the country have assessed whether a suit brought in the name of a tenant association rather than its individual members can be maintained.
+Tenant unions are not generally able to bring individual claims specific to a single apartment, but their standing may be recognized when bringing claims related to an overall housing development, as with the Marrero Tenants Organization.

 There are also procedural mechanisms, like class actions, that might theoretically simplify collectivity and decision-making.
-However, the types of litigation tenant union members seek to bring often do not qualify for the types of collective mechanisms contemplated under either state or federal rules of civil procedure.210 For instance, tenant unions may wish to pursue litigation for an entire tenant association's members in cases where each individual tenant has been injured and holds claims related to apartment conditions where there is insufficient commonality of claims or not enough participants.211 In such cases, the unions would not be able to pursue a class action, but may instead try to bring "mass actions," where tenants are each individually named in a suit.212
+However, the types of litigation tenant union members seek to bring often do not qualify for the types of collective mechanisms contemplated under either state or federal rules of civil procedure.
+For instance, tenant unions may wish to pursue litigation for an entire tenant association's members in cases where each individual tenant has been injured and holds claims related to apartment conditions where there is insufficient commonality of claims or not enough participants.
+In such cases, the unions would not be able to pursue a class action, but may instead try to bring "mass actions," where tenants are each individually named in a suit.
+212

 When members of an unincorporated tenant association pursue such a mass action, they each appear as a plaintiff.
 The association may have no internal rules and rotating leadership, with decisions made by whoever shows up.
-However, once a tenant association is represented by counsel in litigation, that attorney is required to follow rules of professional conduct that limit their ability to represent the group should a conflict arise.213 For
+However, once a tenant association is represented by counsel in litigation, that attorney is required to follow rules of professional conduct that limit their ability to represent the group should a conflict arise.
+For example, in a mass action that has reached the point of deciding whether to continue to trial or accept a settlement, disagreement may arise between tenants, especially where an individual tenant may have stronger individual claims.
+This may create a conflict of interest that can require counsel to withdraw for the entire body.
+For tenant associations that intimately understand that disagreements over such difficult questions are natural, and often resolvable with time, working with attorneys in a rigid court system can create additional tension and room for strategies to break down.
+December 215

+- 210. See infra Section III.B.3.

 - 211. See FED.
 R. CIV.
 P. 23(a).

 - 212. See infra Section III.B.3.

-- 213. See, for example, MODEL RULES OF PRO.
-CONDUCT r.
-1.13 (AM.
-BAR ASS'N 2024), which addresses representation of organization clients but does not
+- 213. See, for example, Model Rules of Pro.
+Conduct r.
+1.13 (Am.
+Bar Ass'n 2024), which addresses representation of organization clients but does not

-^{209.} See, e.g., Tenants Ass'n. of Park Santa Anita v.
+209. See, e.g., Tenants Ass'n. of Park Santa Anita v.
 Southers, 272 Cal.
 Rptr.
 361, 368 (Ct.
 App.
 1990) (finding standing); Bartley v.
 Walentas, 434 N.Y.S.2d 379, 383 (App.
 Div.
 1980) (finding no standing).